 Because of their slow growth rate, Greek junipers don't require a lot of pruning except to remove dead or diseased branches.
 Where a high canopy is desired, the lower branches can be systematically cut away as the tree grows, shifting the growth habit from a shrub-like plant to a more traditional tree shape.
 Young plants with multiple vertical stems can be trained by eliminating competing leaders in favor of a single central stem that will become the trunk.

 Pruning is best done during the winter or early spring dormant period, but not during sub-zero weather.

 It's possible to propagate Greek junipers from stem cuttings, but it is not easy because these trees are very slow to develop.
 It can take up to a year for the cuttings to fully take root and be ready to be transplanted outdoors.
 Here's how to do it:

-- In early summer when the tree is actively growing, use sharp pruners to clip an 8- to 10-inch stem with plenty of needles.
+- In early summer when the tree is actively growing, use sharp pruners to clip an eight- to 10-inch stem with plenty of needles.

-- Remove the needles from the bottom 2 inches of the cutting, then use a sharp knife to make 1- to 2-inch slits through the outer layer on each side of the stem.
+- Remove the needles from the bottom two inches of the cutting, then use a sharp knife to make one- to two-inch slits through the outer layer on each side of the stem.

 - Dip the cut end in rooting hormone, then plant it in a pot filled with standard peat-based potting mix.
 Thoroughly moisten the potting mix.

 - Place the pot in a large plastic bag, loosely secured.
 Make sure the plastic doesn't touch the cutting.
 Place the pot in a spot that receives bright indirect light, where the temperature is 60 to 65 degrees Fahrenheit.

 - Mist the cutting daily, and begin checking for roots after about four weeks (tug on the cutting gently; when roots have formed, you'll begin to feel resistance.